gltewalt/help-writer/README.md

 # help-writer

-Writes help-string content for `any-function!` types to Asciidoc, LaTex, Markdown, or HTML files.
+Writes interactive help content for `any-function!` types to HTML, Asciidoc, or Markdown files.

-From the Red language help system.

 ### Usage